-For information on how to query Cloud Monitoring metrics using PromQL, see PromQL for Cloud Monitoring metrics.
+For information on how to query Cloud Monitoring metrics using PromQL, see PromQL in Cloud Monitoring.

 Rule and alert evaluation

 Managed Service for Prometheus provides both a fully cloud-based alerting pipeline and a stand-alone rule evaluator that evaluates recording and alerting rules against all Monarch data accessible in a metrics scope.
 Evaluating rules against a multi-project metrics scope eliminates the need to co-locate all data of interest on a single Prometheus server or within a single Google Cloud project, and it lets you set IAM permissions on groups of projects.

 Because the rule evaluator accepts the standard Prometheus

 format, you can easily migrate to Managed Service for Prometheus by copy-pasting